 Geographically, year-over-year core revenue in developed markets increased by high-teens, driven by high-teens growth in North America, low double-digit growth in Western Europe, and mid-teens growth in Japan.
-Year-over-year core revenue in high growth markets was essentially flat, driven by a low single-digit decline in Asia, where China decreased by mid-single-digits, partially offset by mid-thirties growth in the Middle East.
+Year-over-year core revenue in high growth markets was essentially flat, driven by mid-twenties growth in India and mid-thirties growth in the Middle East, offset by a mid-single-digit decline in China.